zhouzi/linkhunter/README.md

 * Beautify `http://site.com/some/sub/path/to/article-title?some=tracker` to `site.com/.../article-title`
 * Transform `Have a look at site.com and say hello@domain.com` to `Have a look at <a href="http://site.com" target="_blank">site.com</a> and say <a href="mailto:hello@domain.com">hello@domain.com</a>`

-These are just a few of LinkHunter's capabilities, have at look at the [documentation](https://github.com/Zhouzi/LinkHunter/wiki) for more details.
+These are just a few of linkhunter's capabilities, have at look at the [documentation](https://github.com/Zhouzi/LinkHunter/wiki) for more details.

 ## Usage

-1. To include LinkHunter you can:
+1. To include linkhunter you can:
-   * Download the distributed file: [LinkHunter.min.js](https://raw.githubusercontent.com/Zhouzi/LinkHunter/master/dist/LinkHunter.min.js)
+   * Download the distributed file: [linkhunter.min.js](https://raw.githubusercontent.com/Zhouzi/LinkHunter/master/dist/linkhunter.min.js)
    * Install via bower: `bower install linkhunter`
-2. Link it in your markup: `<script src="path/to/LinkHunter.min.js"></script>`
+2. Link it in your markup: `<script src="path/to/linkhunter.min.js"></script>`
-3. You are now able to build a LinkHunter's instance: `var linkHunter = new LinkHunter();`
+3. You are now able to build a linkhunter's instance: `var linkhunter = new linkhunter();`